illinois-ceesd/logpyle/doc/analysis.rst

 ``runalyzer`` will `auto gather` these files together and create an in memory database as if ``runalyzer-gather`` had been run.

+Magic commands are how we reduce our complex SQL schema to a friendly CLI interface.
+When processing a command with mangling/magic enabled (Default behavior), the command can be issued by preceding it with a ``.``.
+When referring to a quantity, precede its name with a ``$``, under the hood, this ensures that the quantity is gathered from all present run_ids.

 Running the script
 ------------------
 >>> runalyzer log.sqlite